 TL;DR: Me read Witcher books and play Witcher games.
 They good.

-© Post "Last night I finished my eight month journey through the witcher franchise!" for game The Witcher.
+More about The WitcherPost: "Last night I finished my eight month journey through the witcher franchise!" specifically for the game The Witcher.
+Other useful information about this game: